-Depending on where your wedding is being held, how far your guests may have to travel to get there and any other plans which you feel need to be imparted, an additional card can be included with the wedding invitation, or perhaps these details can be printed on the back of the invitation.
+Depending on where your wedding is being held, how far your guests may have to travel to get there and any other plans or requirements which you feel need to be explained, you can include information cards with your wedding invitations.
+Alternatively, maybe you want us to print these details on the back of the invitation.

 Whether to have information cards at all is very much a personal decision.
 Many couples will choose to email or call their guests to tell them these arrangements, or perhaps put together a wedding website instead.

-You may wish to consider the following and decide whether or not you want to give specific instructions to your guests on a separate card which matches the rest of your stationery.
+You may wish to consider the following and decide whether or not you want to give specific instructions to your guests on separate information cards which match the rest of your stationery.

-All of these things are optional – but for those of you who want everything to run as smoothly as possible, take the time to run through this checklist and decide if you would like to include any of these ideas and details.
+All of these things are optional – run through this checklist and decide if you would like to include any of these ideas and details.

 - Directions to the ceremony/reception (especially if your guests may not be familiar with the venues or the locations); occasionally a map is printed on these cards as well as actual directions and some alternative means of arriving at the destination.
 Especially useful for out-of-town weddings.